abnun/grails-modernizr/README.md

 # Modernizr Plugin

-Provides the Modernizr Javascript library resource files from [http://www.modernizr.com/](http://www.modernizr.com/)
+Provides the Modernizr Javascript library resource files from [http://www.modernizr.com/](http://www.modernizr.com/).
+The resources are declared inside the file 'ModernizrPluginResources.groovy', so you have to use the Resources Framework [http://grails.org/plugin/resources](http://grails.org/plugin/resources) to take advantage of this plugin.

 ## Installation